lastmeta/HumanMoney/readme.md

 Seeing as how proof of work was originally framed as a solution to centralization of power to create blocks we can merely define a scheme which approximates it's state goal: randomly distribute new accounts, not by working to find a random solution, but by agreeing on the random solution ahead of time.

-Imagine Human Money is instanteated as a blockchain protocol.
+Imagine Human Money is instantiated as a blockchain protocol.
 This is for explanitory purpose only, any other DLT has an analogous solution.
 Each block has a hash which can be read as a certain very large number.
 Each address representing an account can also be read as a large number.
 The blockhash can be used to deterministically, and randomly choose the creator of the next account by essentially choosing the address closest on the numberline to the blockhash.

 One implementation of Proof of Random can be engineered thusly:
   - preappend the latest blockhash to each of the existing set of addresses and hash them (to randomize the space addresses to remove the ability to game the system)